tanmaysachan/splitcompute/README.md

 Extension of @praeclarum's work on webgpu-torch, to provide functionality for running partial models on the Edge (and rest on the cloud).

-Currently the sample-website includes code for execution of GPT-2, and takes as input a partially executed state of the model.
+Currently the sample website includes code for execution of GPT-2, and takes as input a partially executed state of the model.

 ### Why?